optimizely/react-sdk/README.md

 * `getEnabledFeatures(overrideUserId?: string, overrideAttributes?: UserAttributes): Array<string>`: Return the keys of all features enabled for the given user
 * `track(eventKey: string, overrideUserId?: string | EventTags, overrideAttributes?: UserAttributes, eventTags?: EventTags): void` Track an event to the Optimizely results backend
 * `setForcedVariation(experiment: string, overrideUserIdOrVariationKey: string, variationKey?: string | null): boolean` Set a forced variation for the given experiment, variation, and user
-* `getForcedVariation(experiment: string, overrideUserId?: string): string | null` Get the forced faration for the given experiment, variation, and user
+* `getForcedVariation(experiment: string, overrideUserId?: string): string | null` Get the forced variation for the given experiment, variation, and user

 ## Rollout or experiment a feature user-by-user